 UNHCR calls for renewed commitment to South Sudan's peace, development, and future

-This is a summary of what was said by Arafat Jamal UNHCR Representative in South Sudan and ad interim Deputy Special Representative of the Secretary-General, UN Resident and UN Humanitarian Coordinator – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.
+A summary from Arafat Jamal, UNHCR Rep in South Sudan and ad interim Deputy Special Rep of the Secretary-General, UN Resident and UN Humanitarian Coordinator – to whom quoted text may be attributed – at today's press briefing, Palais des, Geneva.

 UNHCR, the UN Refugee Agency, today joins millions of South Sudanese as they mark 10 years of independence.
 On 9 July 2011, South Sudan emerged from decades of violence and strife as the world’s youngest nation.

 Yet in these 10 years, there has been more war than peace.

 Brutal conflict broke out in South Sudan in late 2013, undoing hard-won gains made since independence and ushering in a vicious cycle of inter-communal conflict and a dire humanitarian situation.

 Over 2.2 million people were forced to flee to neighboring countries in the region, mainly in Ethiopia, Sudan, and Uganda.
 UNHCR’s most recent report on displacement trends, released last month, placed South Sudan among the top five refugee producing countries globally

 Another 1.6 million have been internally displaced within South Sudan and cut off from education, livelihood, and protection.
 The internal and refugee displacement make South Sudan the largest displacement crisis in Africa.

 Some 7.2 million people or 60 percent of the country’s population are estimated to be acutely food insecure, making the country one of the worst food and nutrition crises globally.

 Yet, even with its challenges, South Sudan has opened its doors to generously host 320,000 refugees mainly from Sudan.